Rabindra Bharati University

 Rabindra Bharati University is a public research university in Kolkata, India.
-It was founded on May 8, 1962, under the Rabindra Bharati Act of the Government of West Bengal in 1961, to mark the birth centenary of the poet Rabindranath Tagore.
+It was founded on 8 May 1962, under the Rabindra Bharati Act of the Government of West Bengal in 1961, to mark the birth centenary of the poet Rabindranath Tagore.
 It is located at the Tagore family home, Jorasanko Thakur Bari.
 The university offers undergraduate and postgraduate programmes in Performing Arts and Visual Arts under the Faculty of Fine Arts, Humanities, Social Sciences and other subjects under the Faculty of Arts.

-The current Vice-Chancellor of the university is Professor Sabyasachi Basu Ray Chaudhury, a noted social scientist and political commentator.
+The current Vice-Chancellor of the university is Sonali Chakravarti Banerjee.

-History

 Tagore museum

 The Jorasanko Thakur Bari is the ancestral home of the Tagore family.
 The first non-European Nobel laureate Rabindranath Tagore was born here.